 Hands on Dental Assistant Training, LLC (hereafter “Hands On” or the “School”) offers a dental assistant training School that only spans a few short weeks.
 The courses are designed to turn students into well-trained, entry-level dental Assistants.
 We are approved by DANB (Dental Assisting National Board).
 Students will receive a certificate of completion for 119 clock hours of education .

 Hands on Dental Assistant Training, LLC is owned and operated by Fatima Oglesby-Morris.
 Fatima began her career path in the Dental field as a volunteer dental assistant at St. Elizabeth Hospital in Washington DC, after working as a dental assistant in every aspect of the dental specialty.
 Fatima continued her education at Howard University to become a dental hygienist, which she enjoyed for 27 years.
-As a dental hygienist she observed that dental assistants needed more hands-on training and continuing education classes to help them become a more productive and professional dental assistant in the dental office.
+As a dental hygienist she observed that dental assistants needed more hands-on training and continuing education classes to help them become a more educated, productive and professional dental assistant.
 Fatima had a vision that led her to develop and create Hands on Dental Assistant Training, LLC.

 All Disclosure Statement: